dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 Number of samples: 10<sup>8</sup>

-Focuses on State on Stations, and NOT mobility flows!
+Focuses on State of Stations, and NOT mobility flows!

 Unsupervised learning used to show intrinsic similarities between the cities